About the Queen Mary University of London Program

 - Greatly enhance your career prospects.

-At Queen Mary University, London, you will:
+At Queen Mary University of London, you will:

 - Live with British students in one of the university's halls of residence,